-TRB will conduct a webinar on March 7, 2014, from 1:00pm to 3:00pm ET that will address challenges and possible solutions pertaining to large trucks and oversize/overweight trucks (OSOW) traversing roundabouts.
-Participants must register in advance of the webinar, and there is a fee for non-TRB Sponsor or non-TRB Sustaining Affiliate employees.
-A certificate for two Professional Development Hours (PDHs) will be provided to attendees who register and attend the webinar as an individual.
+TRB conducted a webinar on March 7, 2014, from 1:00pm to 3:00pm ET that addressed challenges and possible solutions pertaining to large trucks and oversize/overweight trucks (OSOW) traversing roundabouts.
+A certificate for two Professional Development Hours (PDHs) was provided to attendees who registered and attended the webinar as an individual.

 - Eugene R. (Gene) Russell Sr., Kansas State University

 - PART 1: Overview of the FHWA perspective

 - PART 2: Collaboration to resolve trucking industry concerns about roundabouts in Oregon